 Using percent in this situation is not advisable, you need to be even more basic and to the point.
 Don’t be ambiguous, is a good way to put it.
 “Increase sales of CRM software from $100 million to $150 million” Bam!
 Clear, concise, and “spreadsheet” measurable.

 This ties in with the previous tip directly.
 You need to set a time limit upon which to gauge the success of the marketing efforts.
 Not only does it offer a specific measurement, but it also sets a deadline for these objectives.
 Once you reach the deadline you look back and use it as a measurement to see how successful your marketing efforts went.

 You need to be specific in this case as well.
 You need a start and end date.
-Don't use general business time frames such as quarters.
+Don’t use general business time frames such as quarters.
 Set regular dates to eliminate confusion.
-For example, January 1, 2011 to December 31, 2011.
+For example, from January 1, 2011, to December 31, 2011.